bignellrp/footyapp-pycord2/README.md

 ## Installation

-The first step will be to clone the repo
+The first step will be to clone the repo.

 ```shell
 git clone https://github.com/bignellrp/footyapp-pycord2.git